1NTRO4/crypto_news/README.md

 # Sentiment Analysis of Cryptocurrency News Headline using a Fine-Tuned Distilbert Model.

+This project focuses on sentiment analysis of cryptocurrency news by fine-tuning various transformer models, with DistilBERT ultimately being used for the final analysis.
+The performance of fine-tuned models, including DistilBERT, FinBERT, BERT, and RoBERTa, is compared to an LSTM model, which is also trained for the same task.

-## About
+## Workflow
-The project intends to do sentiments analysis for crypto-currency news sentiment analysis by finetune DistilBERT and using it for said purpose.
-Its performanc would also be compared with fintuned versions of FinBERT, BERT, Roberta.
-LSTM model is also trained to see how it compares to the pre-trained models.

-After scraping of the news headlines from select crypto-currency related websites. the news headline was preprocessed .
-A manually annotated dictionary was then used to identify the crypto currencies present before the sentiments in the dataset was manually labeled.
+Data Collection: News headlines were scraped from selected cryptocurrency-related websites.

+Data Preprocessing: Headlines were preprocessed, and a manually annotated dictionary was used to identify the specific cryptocurrencies mentioned in the text.
+Sentiments for the dataset were manually labeled based on the headlines.

+Model Training:  The labeled dataset was split into training and test sets.
+Selected models (DistilBERT, FinBERT, BERT, RoBERTa) were fine-tuned on the training set.
+An LSTM model was also trained for comparison.

+Model Evaluation:
+The performance of each model was evaluated on the test set.
+DistilBERT outperformed the other models and was selected for further analysis.

+Deployment: The fine-tuned models are saved in the Streamlit_app/saved_models directory.
+DistilBERT is used in a Streamlit web interface for real-time sentiment analysis of cryptocurrency news.

+Key Features
+Fine-tuning of state-of-the-art transformer models (DistilBERT, FinBERT, BERT, RoBERTa).
+LSTM as a baseline model.
+Manual sentiment labeling and cryptocurrency identification in the dataset.
- DistilBERT performed best here and was then used for sentiment analysis using streamlit web interface.
+Web interface for sentiment analysis using Streamlit.

 ## Scraping Crypto-currency News Headlines from select sites